There are many treatment options for

 Complementary therapies with an evidence base

-Some complementary therapies can help with side effects and wellbeing when used alongside your breast cancer treatments.
+Some complementary therapies can help with side effects and wellbeing when used alongside breast cancer treatments.

 Evidence-supported options may include: